The Effect of Gamma Rays on Man-in-the-Moon Marigolds (film): Production

-Although the story was set in Staten Island, New York, director Newman said that he chose to shoot the film in Bridgeport, Connecticut, because it was only 17 minutes from his home in Westport.
+Although the story was set on Staten Island, New York, director Newman said that he chose to shoot the film in Bridgeport, Connecticut, because it was only 17 minutes from his home in Westport.

 Critical reception

 Vincent Canby of The New York Times observed, "The Effect of Gamma Rays is not a stupid film.
 The talents of everyone connected with it are unmistakable, including those of Mr. Newman, a director of plain, straight style.
 It's just that the basic material calls for a kind of second-rate bravura performance from everyone, from the production designer to the actors.
 There's no way to underplay it.
 At times I had the feeling that Miss Woodward was auditioning for the role of Sadie Thompson, and that Miss Wallach was occasionally in competition.
 Only Nell Potts (in private life, the daughter of Miss Woodward and Mr. Newman) is allowed to perform at something like a reasonable pace.
 It's a lovely, solemn performance in a film that otherwise succeeds in being simultaneously too barren and too busy, like Beatrice herself."